 Coronavirus Business Interruption Loans Scheme

 The UK Government launched the Coronavirus Business Interruption Loan Scheme to support primarily SMEs to access bank lending and overdrafts.
-It is delivered by the British Business Bank, and the closing date for applications has recently been extended to 31 March 2021.
+It is delivered by the British Business Bank, and the closing date for applications is 31 March 2021.

 The UK Government provides lenders with a guarantee of 80% on each loan (subject to a per-lender cap on claims) to give lenders further confidence in continuing to provide finance to SMEs.
 It will not charge businesses or banks for this guarantee, and the Scheme supports loans of up to £5 million in value.